Using VMs to Run Containers and Uninstalling Docker from the Main OS

 Make sure to enable ssh daemon on the VM

-By following the steps above, you can set up and manage your Docker containers within a VM, providing a more secure and controlled environment.
+By following the steps above, you can set up and manage your Docker containers within a VM.